h01ger/piuparts/README.txt

 * "reschedule-untestable-days" (global) sets the rescheduling delay for untestable packages (e.g. due to unsatisfied dependencies).

-* "reschedule-old-days" (global, section) and the following three settings define the rescheduling scheme for passed and failed packages.
+* "reschedule-old-days" (global, section) and the following five settings define the rescheduling scheme for passed and failed packages.
+Logs that are marked for recycling but are older than expire-*-days will be deleted, moving the package to dependency-failed-testing state. expire-*-days needs to be greater than reschedule-*-days to enable expiration.

 * "reschedule-old-count" (global, section)

 * "reschedule-fail-days" (global, section)

 * "reschedule-fail-count" (global, section)

+* "expire-old-days" (global, section)

+* "expire-fail-days" (global, section)

 * "auto-reschedule" (section) can be set to "no" to disable rescheduling of passed and failed packages.